lastzero/test-tools/README.md

         }
     }

-Simply create a config.yml (optionally config.local.yml for local modifications) in your base test directory, for example
+To define services, simply create a `config.yml` (optionally `config.local.yml` for local modifications) in your base test directory, for example

     Bundle/Example/Tests/config.yml

-The yaml file must contain the sections "parameters" and "services".
+The YAML file must contain the sections "parameters" and "services".
 If you're not yet familiar with dependency injection or the config file format, you can find more information on symfony.com:

 http://symfony.com/doc/current/components/dependency_injection/introduction.html